-Saratoga Ginkgo is an open deciduous tree with a distinctive and refined pyramidal form.
+Fairmount Ginkgo is an open deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.